qmk/qmk_firmware/keyboards/splitreus62/readme.md

 [splitreus62](https://imgur.com/xMhkjio)

-A short description of the keyboard/project
+A Split version of the Atreus62.
+You can copy keymaps from Atreus62 and use them with this keyboard.

 * Keyboard Maintainer: [NaCly](https://github.com/Na-Cly)
 * Hardware Supported: The PCBs, controllers supported